mohammedaliyy/manage-landing-page/README.md

 - To modify the website, you can edit the HTML, CSS, and JavaScript files as needed.

-- Please feel free to access my hosted website at https://manage-page-landing.netlify.app/ to view my work and learn more about my skills and experience.
+- Please feel free to access my hosted website at [**Manage Landing Page**](https://manage-page-landing.netlify.app/) to view my work and learn more about my skills and experience.

 ## Contact